 Men are allergic to being wrong.
-If they even sense that you think they are wrong they will react in all the wrong ways: they will withdraw, become defensive, or resist your suggestions.
+If your man even suspects that you think he is wrong he will react in different ways.
+He will withdraw, become defensive, or resist your suggestions.
 When you make a man feel wrong, he will retreat into his primitive brain, and will either fight, flee or freeze.

 Often men will leave a relationship and find another because the new partner has no memory of all the times that he was wrong, just because she is new!
 Understanding how men think, in terms of their deep need to be right, will help you navigate your interactions with him.
 You need to find ways to express yourself that don’t involve making him wrong!

 Let’s say, for example, Ted comes home from a run and leaves his dirty, wet, stinky clothes right next to the hamper!
 Let’s say this is the umpteenth time he has done this.
 If his wife Annie goes for the jugular and says something like “You’re such a slob!
 I’m not your maid!
 Why can’t you put your dirty clothes in the hamper?!”
-He is going to react to the blame, and go into one of the three F’s – fight, flight or freeze.
+He is going to react to the blame, and go into one of the four F’s – fight, flight, fidget (avoidance) or freeze.
 None of these choices involve him choosing new behavior, such as changing his habit of missing the hamper when he tosses the clothes.

 Annie would do better by saying something like “I really appreciate it when you put your dirty clothes in the hamper.”
 This is a positive reinforcement of the behavior she wishes to see!
 It affirms that he can and will do this more agreeable behavior.
-He is less likely to resist this message, and it will reach his “decision making brain”, the neo-cortex, instead of going straight to the primitive brain.
+He is less likely to resist this message, and it will reach his “decision making brain”, the neo-cortex, instead of going straight to the primitive emotional brain.

-This doesn’t mean that you can’t communicate about what it is you want.
-You can and you should ask for new behavior, but you have to discipline yourself to find a kind tone of voice and a choice of words that state what you want in the positive.
+This doesn’t mean that you can’t communicate what it is you want.
+You can -- and you should ask for new behavior -- but you have to discipline yourself to find a kind tone of voice and a choice of words that state in positive ways specifically what new behavior you want.
 Don’t keep focusing on what he does wrong.
-Rather, you can state the behavior you want as a sweet request.
-Then heap on the praise when he does it right!
+Instead, you can make a sweet request.
+You get more bears with honey.
+Then heap on the praise when he does it right.

 You will be so much happier when you choose to stop blaming him for your unhappiness.
 For example, if you want a great sex life, stop blaming him for your less-than-great sex life.
 Start making it your responsibility to make sure you get the pleasure you want.
 This means, among other things, teaching your partner how to please you.
 You can read about that in our articles on Sex in Relationships.